-- industrial policy and guidance on the PV modules or panels industry sector; - ii. market entry criteria for the PV modules or panels industry sector. - iii. environmental enforcement for the PV modules or panels industry sector. - iv. management of land utilization; - the China Banking Regulatory Commission for the PV modules or panels industry sector; - vi. investigation and inspection of new PV modules or panels expansion facilities; - vii. the section in the National Development and Reform Commission that is responsible for the PV modules or panels industry sector; and - viii. import licensing for PV modules or panels raw materials. - c) Have you had dealings or communications with the National Development and
+- i. industrial policy and guidance on the PV modules or panels industry sector; - ii. market entry criteria for the PV modules or panels industry sector; - iii. environmental enforcement for the PV modules or panels industry sector; - iv. management of land utilization; - v. the China Banking Regulatory Commission for the PV modules or panels industry sector; - vi. investigation and inspection of new PV modules or panels expansion facilities; - vii. the section in the National Development and Reform Commission that is responsible for the PV modules or panels industry sector; and - viii. import licensing for PV modules or panels raw materials.

-- Reform Commission (NDRC) and/or the Ministry of Industry and Information Technology (MIIT) in the last 5 years?
-If so, provide details. - d) Provide details of all the taxes paid by your business in the last 5 years (e.g company tax, sales tax, levies, royalties).
-Ensure that you include the tax rate, whether it is a reduced rate and the name of the authority that it is paid to. - List and describe all reports that are required to be submitted to the GOC?
-How often such reports are required?
-Identify the government department/office where each report is filed. - F) Does your business provide selling price information or participate in surveys to an external agency?
-If so, provide details.
+- d) Provide details of all the taxes paid by your business in the last 5 years (e.g company tax, sales tax, levies, royalties).
+Ensure that you include the tax rate, whether it is a reduced rate and the name of the authority that it is paid to.